- 1 Boarding Schedule & Reservations

 During the day, boarding dogs participating in the Daycare program typically stay in run spaces with other daycare dogs, but have their own space for overnight and at feeding times.
 All other dogs have their own space.
 All areas of our kennel are climate-controlled year round, with heat, AC, and fresh air exchanges throughout the building.

 We do have run spaces and cages that can accommodate more than one dog from the same family together, both during the day and for overnight.
 Dogs are not supervised during overnight hours, however, so if they aren’t used to being out of the house and might be nervous, or if they aren’t 100% comfortable with their companion dog, we may recommend keeping them separate during any time they are unsupervised.
 If we do separate same-family dogs, we are very happy to keep them in spaces next to or across from each other, so they can still benefit from the presence of their sibling nearby, while still enjoying that extra personal space.
-Boarding costs (listed below) are per dog, per night that they stay.
+Boarding costs (listed below) are per dog.